 Overall, this research contributes to advancing the understanding of suicide-related discourse on social media platforms, particularly Facebook, and underscores the importance of qualitative methodologies, such as netnography, in exploring complex psychosocial phenomena in digital environments.
-This study contributes to the ongoing efforts to prevent suicide and promote mental well-being in online communities.
+The generated themes collectively contribute to the literature on netnography and suicidal prevention by elucidating the nuanced dynamics of emotional distress, support-seeking behavior, and community response in individuals at risk of suicide.